iamseeley/tseeley.com/content/posts/simpl-site.md

 draft: true
 ---

-after a month or two of tinkering on [val.town](https://val.town), i found myself really enjoying working with deno (val.town uses the deno runtime to run your js/ts). i've emjoyed deno so much that i decided to create a website builder with it.
+after a month or two of tinkering on [val.town](https://val.town), i found myself really enjoying working with deno (val.town uses the deno runtime to run your js/ts). i've enjoyed deno so much that i decided to create a website builder with it.

 it's called [simpl-site](https://github.com/iamseeley/simpl-site): a server-side rendered website builder that let's you create dynamic websites with markdown content, handlebars templates, and a plugin system for transforming content and extending templates.

+<aside>this website is powered by simpl-site!</aside>

 it's my first [JSR](https://jsr.io/) package [@iamseeley/simpl-site](https://jsr.io/@iamseeley/simpl-site), and this is my first "technical" blog post!